CanOpener/serverlog/README.md

 ```

 ## Usage
-The package needs to be initialised.
-Use the init function for this.
+The package needs to be initialized.
+Use the Init function for this.

 Set the first parameter to true to enable logging to the console.